 - To develop self-confidence, feelings of creative accomplishment and the ability to interact effectively with other students, teachers and mentors with advanced levels of interest and expertise in an area of study

-An application process and personal interview with the program director will be required for entry into the program.
+An application process and personal interview with the Fellows panel will be required for entry into the program.
+The panel consists of middle school faculty.
 All boys in grades 6-8 may apply to be a Junior Research Fellow.
 Proposals will be accepted from boys who show exceptional excitement for a particular topic, solid classroom performance, and task commitment capabilities.